hybridgroup/cylon-beaglebone/README.md

 ## How to Connect

 You will likely want to connect your development machine to your BeagleBone Black while working on your code.
 You can do this easily, just by connecting to the BeagleBone Black over USB.
 Then, you can connect to the BBB using Network-Over-USB, and upload driver or configuration changes.

+### Important Note About Voltages

+The Beaglebone Black is a 3.3V device.
+You will need a logic level converter to work with 5V devices, such as this one from [SparkFun](https://www.sparkfun.com/products/12009) or this one from [Adafruit](http://www.adafruit.com/products/757).

+Furthermore, the Analog to Digital Converters (ADC) cannot handle more than 1.8V input, so keep this in mind when connecting to analog devices, or risk burning up your BBB.

 ### OS X